 Nicole is passionate about making Canberra accessible and inclusive to all.
 This passion was cemented during her years of work in the community sector and is lived each day in her fight for services such as quality aged care and accessible public transport, affordable housing, and a reasonable cost of living for everyone.
-Nicole believes in shaping a vibrant Canberra where her grandchildren can find jobs and act on their exciting new business ideas.
-She vows to stand against unfair rates in her community until Canberrans have the opportunity and equality she envisions.
+Nicole believes in shaping a vibrant Canberra where her grandchildren can find jobs and where aspiring entrepreneurs come to start and invest in their ventures.
+She will continue her fight for good local services.

 Nicole came to Canberra in 1988 and has lived in Tuggeranong ever since.
 She is married with children and grandchildren.